linpengcheng/PurefunctionPipelineDataflow/doc/the_way_to_become_an_immortal.md

 ## Abstracts

-Disguise the highest level need (self-actualization need: immortality of the mind) as the lowest level need (physiological need: immortality of the body) and become the highest priority task of the brain to maximise the potential of the brain to execute it.
+Disguise the highest level need (self-actualization need: immortality of the thought) as the lowest level need (physiological need: immortality of the body) and become the highest priority task of the brain to maximise the potential of the brain to execute it.